Dr. Kelly Kaminski, Assistant Principal of Curriculum

 Students are assigned textbooks to use in school and for home learning.
 They are responsible for keeping books clean and free of damage.
 Parents are responsible for paying for any lost or damaged books.

-Content Areas Taught at Hammett L. Bowen Jr.
+Content Areas Taught at Hammett L. Bowen, Jr. Elementary

-Our current math adoption is Go Math!
-Florida.
-This series has been aligned with the Mathematics Florida Standards.
-Math is taught for sixty minutes each day by following the Marion County Focus Calendar.
-In addition to the core math program, we supplement our mathematics curriculum with i-Ready Math, IXL, and Acaletics Quik Pics (depending on student grade level).
-Our teachers utilize manipulatives when teaching math and consistently teach problem solving strategies to our students.
-Math standards are integrated throughout the curriculum daily.
+Our current math adoption is enVision by Savvas.
+This series has been aligned with the Florida BEST Mathematics standards.
+In addition to the core math program, we supplement our mathematics curriculum with iReady Online Instruction, iXL, Reflex Math, and Frax.
+Teachers also utilize resources from CPALMS.
+Math is taught for a minimum of 60 minutes each day.
+Our teachers utilize manipulatives when teaching math and consistently teach problem-solving strategies to our students.

 Our current science adoption is STEMscopes.
 This series is based on the Florida Standards.
 Students learn through the 5 E’s of science